GoogleChrome/developer.chrome.com/site/en/docs/webstore/rating/index.md

 Ratings are not intended to reflect the quality or complexity of your app.

 As the developer, you are ultimately responsible for rating your application appropriately.
-Use the following rules as guidance in determining whether your app should be rated “Mature.”
-When determining your app’s rating, consider all the content in your app, including user generated content and ads, and content that your app links to.
+Use the following rules as guidance in determining whether your app should be rated "Mature."
+When determining your app's rating, consider all the content in your app, including user generated content and ads, and content that your app links to.
 Note that regardless of the rating you give your app, all applications must still adhere to the terms of the Chrome Web Store Program Policy and the Chrome Web Store Developer Agreement.

 ## Sexual and suggestive content

-Apps that focus on sexual content or sexually suggestive content should be rated “Mature.”
-For example, an app that is a collection of images of men or women in lingerie posing suggestively should be rated “Mature.”
+Apps that focus on sexual content or sexually suggestive content should be rated "Mature."
+For example, an app that is a collection of images of men or women in lingerie posing suggestively should be rated "Mature."
 Note that pornography and sexually explicit content are not allowed in the Chrome Web Store.

 As you consider how to rate your app, here is more guidance on apps that we would consider to be